csepankajsen/Jenkins_Practice/ReadMe.txt

-echo 'Hello I am Readme file of jenkins practice"
+echo 'Hello I am Readme file of jenkins practice new"